Codex Setup

 VSCode

-Complete the Codex CLI setup first and confirm Codex starts from the command line.
-The VSCode extension uses the same .codex/config.toml file and system environment variables.
+Complete the Codex CLI setup first and confirm codex login status succeeds.
+The VSCode extension reuses the same config.toml and Codex login cache.

 Step 1: Install Codex Extension